 And while real caves are damp and stinky, YOUR cave doesn’t have to be.
-Controlling the climate in your man cave helps protect the structural integrity of your home and your big-boy toys like pool tables and home theatres.
+Controlling the climate in your Man Cave helps protect the structural integrity of your home and your big-boy toys, like pool tables and home theaters.

 Here are some basic maintenance ideas that will keep your territory habitable and protected.

 Top 5 Man Cave Cleaning Tips

 - Trash Removal: This is the easy one.
 Take out all those empty boxes, cans, and food containers that have been piling up since forever.
 This makes a world of difference for stopping odors, keeping your space organized, and preventing pests.

 - Prioritize: Do you really need those box scores from your high school baseball games?
 Or the set of collectible plastic cups (that you’ve used) from the ‘80s?
 Yes, you do need those things?
 OK, then you need to get rid of something else, like that third TV that doesn’t actually work but you’re planning on fixing up someday.
 Clear the clutter!

 - Vacuum: Having cobwebs in the corners of your Man Cave might make you think a certain superhero has been hanging out with you and your buds.
 But, come on.
 You know those are from regular spiders and they’re not your friends.
 Use the hose attachment on your vacuum to clean out the corners of the room, spruce up any furniture you’ve got, and manage dust that’s accumulated.

 - Air Freshener: All that sweat you and your jamming buddies produce might smell like rock ‘n’ roll during your set, but afterwards it can seriously harsh your relaxing time.
 Keep a couple oil diffusers (candles aren’t great for a confined space) in your Man Cave.
 Make sure to pick out some scents that won’t have your manliest of friends thinking less of you.
 A nice pine or warm clove scent will do the trick.